olaw0002/knowledgebase/src/knowledge/staging/index.md

 ### Traefik

-When a HTTP request comes in, traefik will intercept the request and forward it to the wordpress service for processing.
+When an HTTP request comes in, traefik will intercept the request and forward it to the WordPress service for processing.

 ### Wordpress

-Wordpress is the main application service.
+WordPress is the main application service.
 It processes the HTTP request forwarded by traefik.
-Also, WP-Content folder is mounted to the wordpress container for themes, plugins and user uploads.
+Also, the WP-Content folder is mounted to the WordPress container for themes, plugins, and user uploads.

 ### MySQL

 MySQL service is for data storage.
-It stores data which support for wordpress service.
+It stores data that support the WordPress service.

 ### dbBackup

 DbBackup service is for data backup.
-It backs up the data dumped from MySQL service and restores data back to MySQL database when necessary.
+It backs up the data dumped from MySQL service and restores data to MySQL database when necessary.
 Basically, it periodically backs up data from both MySQL and WP-Content to Amazon S3.

 ![Image of Docker Services](/staging/docker-services-diagram.jpg)

 ## CI/CD Workflow

 Once any code changes were pushed to the `dev` branch, CircleCI will be automatically triggered to build updates and conduct unit tests.
 Next, the code changes will be deployed to our staging server, where integration tests and performance tests run.

 ![Image of CI/CD](/staging/cicd-pipeline-diagram.jpg)

 ### Essential Environment Variables in CircleCI

-- `GITHUB_TOKEN` (github access token for operations on the github repository, eg. create new pull requests)
+- `GITHUB_TOKEN` (GitHub access token for operations on the Github repository, eg. create new pull requests)

 - `SSH_USER` (staging server user for ssh access)

 - `SSH_HOST` (staging server host for ssh access)

-- `mysql_db` (database name for mysql docker service)
+- `mysql_db` (database name for MySQL docker service)

-- `mysql_user` (username for mysql docker service)
+- `mysql_user` (username for MySQL docker service)

-- `mysql_pw` (user password for mysql docker service)
+- `mysql_pw` (user password for MySQL docker service)

-- `mysql_root_pw` (root password for mysql docker service)
+- `mysql_root_pw` (root password for MySQL docker service)

-- `id` (aws user id for backup service)
+- `id` (AWS user id for backup service)

-- `secret` (aws user secret for backup service)
+- `secret` (AWS user secret for backup service)

 ### Detailed CI/CD Process